 This West Virginia Aged and Disabled Medicaid waiver is designed to help the elderly by providing services that enable them to remain living at home or return home, rather than receive care in a nursing home.
 Services are not limited to personal care, but include non-care related assistance, such as non-medical transportation and homemaker services.

 Under this program, WV allows family members to receive payment for providing personal care services.

 The Aged and Disabled Waiver (ADW) has a consumer-directed option called Personal Options that allows participants to select some of their own care providers.
 The ADW Personal Options also allows participants to hire family members (excluding legal guardians and spouses, but not ex-spouses) to provide attendant care services.
 The amount caregivers can be paid is determined by the program participant, but must be at least minimum wage for the state, and is capped by Medicaid regulation.
-As of 2020, this amount is $17.00 / hour, but depending on one’s tax situation, one’s take-home pay may be less than this amount.
+As of 2022, minimum wage in West Virginia is $8.75.

 Consumer direction of health and non-medical care services is a relatively new concept that is gaining in popularity since families and state officials prefer it, albeit for different reasons.
 Families like it because it allows their loved ones to age in a familiar environment and receive care from persons with whom they are comfortable.
 For officials, it helps to control costs for the public budget.
 One may hear this program referred to as WV Cash and Counseling, although that name is not entirely accurate.